dev-dami/zario/docs/api-reference.md

 #### `silent(message: string, metadata?: Record<string, any>)`

 Logs a message with the `silent` level.
-Note: silent messages are not written to any transport.
+Note that silent messages are not written to any transport.

 #### `boring(message: string, metadata?: Record<string, any>)`